12 Ways to Slash Your Food Grocery Costs

 4.) eat breakfast for dinner:

-It’s not going to kill anyone to have pancakes or waffles or eggs for dinner once a week and might be a fun change-up for the family, especially families that have two working parents, or one, or one parent working two jobs, who don’t have time in the a.m. to make a fun breakfast.
-I think this can be a fun strategy to work in your meal planning.
+It’s not going to kill anyone to have pancakes or waffles or eggs for dinner once a week, and might be a fun change-up, especially for families that don’t have time during the week to make a fun breakfast.

 Simple Quick Italian Tomato Sauce